Fang717/arccore-core-21/README.md

-The Arctic Core / arccore / is the open source AUTOSAR embedded platform includes a complete set of features needed when building an Electronic Control Unit for the automotive market.
+The Arctic Core a.k.a. arccore  is the open source AUTOSAR embedded platform includes a complete set of features needed when building an Electronic Control Unit for the automotive market.
 The Arctic Core embedded platform is